tensorflow/tfjs-examples/electron/README.md

   If folders are selected, the app will search over all image files (with extension names .jpg, .jpeg and .png) in the folders recursively.
+  This example comes with an image/ folder in which there are about a dozen images with various contents such as animals, car, ship and furniture.

 4. Once files or folders are selected, the app will load the image files and search over their contents by applying a convolutional